Leannelb/BigData/Data Analysis and Visualisation/DataAnalysisandVisualisation.md

 - This is partly the result of the way the language is built and partly the result of an extensive standard code library that comes with the Python distribution.
 A program to download a web page can be written in two or three lines!
 #### Syntax rules are very simple.
 - Although becoming an expert Pythonista takes time and effort, even beginners can absorb enough Python syntax to write useful code quickly.

+      Python is a very expressive language.
+Expressive in this context means that a single line of Python code can do more than a single line of code in most other languages.
+The advantages of a more expressive language are obvious: the fewer lines of code you have to write, the faster you can complete the project.
+Not only that, but the fewer lines of code there are, the easier the program will be to maintain and debug.

+#### Indentation
+- Python’s main advantage in this department is its use of indentation.
+Unlike most languages, Python insists that blocks of code be indented.

+- Python, you should have everything you need to do real work, without the need to install additional libraries.
+- This is why the Python standard library comes with modules for handling email, web pages, databases, operating system calls, GUI development, and more.

+For example, with Python, you can write a web server to share the files in a directory with just two lines of code:

+      import http.server
+      http.server.test(HandlerClass=http.server.SimpleHTTPRequestHandler)

+Python is a modern, high-level language, with many features:

+Dynamic typing
+Simple, consistent syntax and semantics
+Multiplatform
+Well-planned design and evolution of features
+Highly modular
+Suited for both rapid development and large-scale programming Reasonably fast and easily extended with C or C++ modules for higher speeds Easy access to various GUI toolkits
+Built-in advanced features such as persistent object storage, advanced hash tables, expandable class syntax, universal comparison functions, and so forth
+Powerful included libraries such as numeric processing, image manipulation, user interfaces, web scripting, and others Supported by a dynamic Python community
+Can be integrated with a number of other languages to let you take advantage of the strengths of both while obviating their weaknesses